josiahn99/kc1yqn-website/learning_plan/index.md

 layout: default
 title: Learning Plan
 ---
-<h1>Learning Plan</h1>
+### Returning to Science

-After being a math and science kid growing up, I burned out when things got too hard (spoiler: it’s supposed to be hard).
-Now I’m back, driven by curiosity and the joy of figuring things out.
-I came to amateur radio after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the podcast *Daniel and Kelly’s Extraordinary Universe*—both reignited my curiosity about how the universe works.
-Amateur radio lets me explore that curiosity hands-on through the electromagnetic spectrum.
-I don’t get to operate or tinker as much as I’d like—most of my free time is on the train or late at night—but even small experiments keep me engaged.
+After burning out on math and science as a kid—because, spoiler, things are supposed to be hard—I’m back, driven by curiosity and the joy of figuring things out.
+Amateur radio grabbed my attention after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to *Daniel and Kelly’s Extraordinary Universe*.
+Both reignited my fascination with how the universe works, and ham radio lets me explore that curiosity hands-on through the electromagnetic spectrum.

-Amateur radio is full of rabbit holes, and I plan to spend the next few years exploring them at my own pace—messy, nonlinear, and sometimes frustrating.
-I’m starting as a new ham with a Technician license, a few months of experience, AP Calculus and Physics, and a frustrating 5th-grade science fair memory of trying and failing to make a capacitor dim an LED properly.
-I'll be pursuing my General and Amateur Extra licenses, but I want learning the material behind the test to be the primary focus, rather than studying answers.

-I’ll try to get on the air, make time for nets when I can, and log QSOs (first on BrandMeister, eventually on HF).
-Antennas will be trial and error: modeling, building, and tweaking things like a 2 m Yagi or a 40 m dipole.
-I’ll piece together a DX-capable ham shack.
-Progress will be uneven—a lot of my time will just be thinking, planning, or observing, since most of my free time is either on the train or when I should be sleeping.
+### Operating and Experimenting

+Progress is uneven.
+Most of my free time is on the train or late at night, so I won’t always be building or operating.
+Even small experiments, though, keep me engaged.

+I’m starting as a Technician with a few months of experience and working toward General and Amateur Extra.
+My goal isn’t just passing exams; I want to understand the material behind them.
+I'll be exploring antennas, circuits, operating, and building a small station.
+That includes trial-and-error projects like a 2 m Yagi or a 40 m dipole, logging QSOs on BrandMeister and eventually on HF.

+### Theory and Math

-Along the way, I’ll study theory too.
-I’m starting with Bertrand’s *Advanced Radio Theory Handbook* to get a sense of electronics basics, especially RF.
-Eventually I want to brush up on calculus and work toward deriving RF equations myself.
-Maxwell’s equations are a few years away and will entail learning some multivariable and vector calculus.
-But having that level of math alignment with what I hear while operating and building antennas would be immensely satisfying.
+I’ve started with Bertrand’s *Advanced Radio Theory Handbook* to build a foundation in electronics and RF.
+Eventually, I want to reconnect with the math, from calculus to Maxwell’s equations, so the theory aligns with what I hear and build on the air.
+Understanding the equations behind what I’m doing will make operating and building immensely satisfying.
+The goal is to connect theory and practice.

-Finally, I’ll use amateur radio as fuel to drive other things I’m interested in—static site building and hosting, Raspberry Pi tinkering, data analysis, and Python scripting.
+### Connected Interests

+Amateur radio also fuels other interests: building and hosting this site, tinkering with Raspberry Pi projects, and experimenting with Python for small data analyses.
+This site serves as my lab notebook, documenting experiments, ideas, and rabbit holes as they unfold.